Covid 19 Cleaning and Disinfection

 Ordinary, everyday soap is believed to be the perfect solution to kill Covid 19.
 It’s molecular structure destroys the virus.
 The soap molecules act to break up the fatty outer layer of the virus into pieces or shards.
 However, it takes up to 20 seconds for the soap to do its work.

-It’s recommended to follow up with further disinfectants to kill any remaining virus that could be in nooks and crannies in surfaces and under any organic material that could be smeared on surfaces.
+It’s recommended to follow up with further disinfectants or perhaps a Covid fogger to kill any remaining virus that could be in nooks and crannies in surfaces and under any organic material that could be smeared on surfaces.

 Let’s Stop the Corona Virus 2nd Wave